Requirements for Naturalization in Germany in 2024

 Duration of stay and legal residence

-In order to obtain German citizenship, you must have lived legally in Germany for at least 5 years in accordance with § 10 StAG.
-This period of residence was shortened from 8 years to 5 years with the start of the new Naturalization Act on 27 June 2024 from 8 years to 5 years, which significantly speeds up the Naturalization process.
+To obtain German citizenship, you must have been legally residing in Germany for at least 5 years, in accordance with Section 10 of the German Nationality Act (StAG).
+The length of residence requirement was reduced from 8 years to 5 years under the new Naturalization Act, which took effect on June 27, 2024.

 Language skills and naturalization test

-Another key criterion for meeting the requirements for applying is sufficient knowledge of German.
-As a rule, the B1 certificate is required.
-These are basic language skills that will enable you to communicate easily in everyday life.
+Another key requirement for meeting the eligibility criteria is sufficient knowledge of German.
+Generally, a B1 certificate is required.
+This level represents basic language skills that enable you to communicate easily in everyday situations.

-Here you will find the test centers for registration and you can prepare yourself perfectly with our exam simulator
+You can find the test centers where you can register, and you can prepare perfectly with our free app

 Further conditions for Naturalization in Germany